board707/DMD_STM32/README.md

 Acknowledgements
 -----------
 - Evgeny Fokin for testing and provided matrices.
+- Alexander Pikulik - for interesting panel with FM6373 SPWM driver.
+- Eugeny Cherny - thanks for providing a panel with new driver.
 - Eduard Yansapov - for testing.
 - @bilalibrir - for help with the code for Outdoor RGB matrix